tmmlaarhoven/lichess-knockout/README.md

 ## TODO-list

-Below a short list of things that would be nice to add in the future.
+Below a list of things that would be nice to add in the future, or which have been done recently.
 - Basic functionality
   - [x] Make a tool to run knock-out events on Lichess via manual pairings.
   - [x] Automate all aspects of the tournament organization.
-  - [ ] Make starting the tournament early (when `MaxParticipants` is reached) optional.
+  - [x] Make starting the tournament early (when `MaxParticipants` is reached) optional.
   - [ ] Allow users to specify their own chosen player seeding as input.
   - [ ] Allow users to specify which users are allowed to join from the start.
   - [ ] Make the tournament description modifiable.